This page describes Basics model. There is NO COST to the Pyramid.

 - WHERE IS YOUR SON OR DAUGHTER’S SKILL LEVEL NOW— PLEASE SEE BASICS MIKAN DRILL PROGRESSION SCORES HERE–5TH-12TH GRADE.

-- 95% OF THE PLAYERS IN EVERY AGE GROUP IS IN THE AVERAGE CATEGORY.
+- 95% OF THE PLAYERS IN EVERY AGE GROUP ARE IN THE AVERAGE CATEGORY.
 WHY WOULD THESE KIDS COMPETE?